jstnrme77/scalerrs-portal/progress.md

 - Ensured all tab navigation components use the same styling with icons that turn white when the tab is active
 - Fixed type error in Content Workflow page by adding proper type casting for the TabNavigation component's onTabChange prop
 - Redesigned client selector dropdown to match the month selector styling with fully rounded corners, consistent border styling, and improved dropdown appearance
+- Implemented selective conversation history functionality in the Approvals page, making it available only for Keywords and Briefs tabs while completely removing it from Articles and Backlinks tabs as per requirements
 - ✅ Updated Get Started page with consistent card styling and icons
 - ✅ Added embedded video walkthrough at the top of the Get Started page
 - ✅ Enhanced Campaign Roadmap modal with visual timeline visualization